 In patients who have failed antiarrhythmic therapy or who have failed radiofrequency ablation and who are symptomatic, palliative therapy with AV-His Bundle ablation can eliminate rapid ventricular rates, but it does require a permanent pacemaker to be placed, as this procedure creates third-degree heart block.

 Transfer to a referral center may be indicated for patients who present to the emergency department with complications of atrial flutter, including the following:

 Bradycardia (eg, from sick sinus syndrome) requiring pacemaker therapy

-Unresponsive rate despite adequate medical therapy; after electrical cardioversion, referral for electrophysiologic ablation may be appropriate (these patients generally are transferred from one inpatient facility to another)
+Unresponsive rate despite adequate medical therapy; after electrical cardioversion, referral for electrophysiologic ablation may be appropriate (These patients are generally transferred from one inpatient facility to another.)